glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/03-markov-decision-process/markov-decision-process.md

 - $\pi ( s ) := \operatorname{argmax}_a \left\{ \sum\limits_{s'} P_a (s , s') \left( R_a (s , s') + \gamma V(s') \right) \right\}$
   The second formula represent the **policy function update**.
 It will select the action $a$ that yields the highest return from the value function.

 The goal is to find the best value and policy function.
 In order to achieve this goal, we employ these two formulas to iteratively estimates the value function and policy.
-To implement these formulas, a technique called **dynamic programming** is used.
+The technique to approximate value function is also called **value function approximation**.

 :::note
 The two formula above with the four in the [Bellman equation](/deep-learning/reinforcement-learning/reinforcement-learning-fundamental#bellman-equation) demonstrate the same usage of Bellman equation to update the value function and policy iteratively.